shiyis/nlpwme/modules/1a-nn.md

 (2) how are word meaning combined to yield sentence meaning.
 ```

-One early and conceptually simple approach was that the meaning of a word is _the set of semantic features a language use_ would use to determine its real-world referent.
-Under this interpretation, the meaning of _bachelor_ would be equated with features such as [HUMAN, MALE.
+The meaning of a word is a set of semantic features used to determine its real-world referent, and sentence meaning is an aggregation of these meanings;the meaning of _bachelor_ would be equated with features such as [HUMAN, MALE.
 UNMARRIED].

-The meaning of a sentence can thus be understood to be an aggregation of the meanings the words in the sentence.
-This view of word and sentence meaning is a composition of semantic features and sentence meaning is a composition of the meanings of words.

-A great deal of linguistic and psychological research has profited from adopting the compositional view.
-However, problems with the _compositional view_ have been that identifying the set of _primitive features_ works best for concrete nouns and some verbs but less well for words in other form classes.
-Another obstacle is polysemy: the apparent meaning of words shifts according to context, sometimes radically.

-It was argued that the compositionality thesis can be saved by viewing the composite parts of a word to be rules (conditions on use) rather than inert features.
-Some of the rules may specify necessary conditions (for example, a necessary feature of red is COLOR) but many will only be types.
-In addition, some of the features might have fluid attributes that shift according to context, therefore a focal or central value as a constraint to model such an attribute might be important, if that attribute continuously shifts in the semantic space.
+This view has been beneficial in linguistic and psychological research, but has faced challenges such as identifying prime features for concrete nouns and some verbs, and polysemy.

-Research has shown that people gave intuitive categorizations of containers as either cups, bowls or vases is a graded function of these object's height to width ratio, together with the presence or absence of a handle.
-This type of categorization data, ubiquitous in psychology, compelled researchers to argue that the conditions on word meanings should be understood as '**preferences rules**' - rules which form interactive systems operating according to principles of constraint satisfaction and violation.
+ Researchers have proposed viewing the composite parts of a word as rules, which can be fluid attributes that shift according to context.
+Cognitive categorization data in psychology suggests that the conditions on word meanings should be understood as '**preferences rules**', operating according to constraints satisfaction and violation.
+While cognition is central to semantics, this approach is limited in that it's ignoring sentence-level integration.

-Although it was taken seriously the idea that cognition is central to semantics, it was argued that there is only an arbitrary distinction between the concepts which we take to define the meaning of a word and our complete encyclopedic knowledge about the referent of that word.
-The approach is limited, however, in that it focuses on the first step of the problem of meaning and ignores sentence-level integration.
-Yet, it's still non-trivial in our discussion in the sense that from this point on, there is a new route in the discovery of better connectionist researches to address such issues.

 ❗Two of the researches will be introduced to dive a little deeper in this part of the conversation.
 TL;DR here, one utilizes mapping mechanism to try to capture Chomskyan phenomenon and another uses a simple neural network back-propagation architect to try to model the conceptual activation in the preposition '_over_'.